-(a) undertake public participation and consult with stakeholders likely to be affected at the formative stage of the proposal;
+- (a) undertake public participation and consult with stakeholders likely to be affected at the formative stage of the proposal; - (b) undertake a regulatory impact assessment which shall include a costs benefit analysis of the proposed variation; - (c) provide sufficient information to members of the public to enable them to make an informed decision;

-- (b) provide sufficient information to members of the public to enable them to make an informed decision; - (c) allow for adequate time for consideration of proposals by members of the public; - (d) take into account the comments and proposals submitted under paragraph (c); and - (e) publicize the final decision taken with respect to the proposals. - 11.
-(1) The relevant licensing authority shall publish, in at least one daily newspaper of wide circulation in the county, a notice of an application for licensing, where the relevant legislation requires an application to be advertised.
+- (d) allow for adequate time for consideration of proposals by members of the public; - (e) take into account the comments and proposals submitted under paragraph (a); and - (f) publicize the final decision taken with respect to the proposals. - (2) In carrying out public participation under subsection (1), the licensing authority shall adhere to the requirements set out under section 91 of the County Governments Act.